A pseudo-likelihood approach for multivariate meta-analysis of test accuracy studies with multiple thresholds: Simulation study

-\end{itemize} Within-study number of diseased and nondiseased subjects are generated from independent uniform variables in $[10, 500]$.
-We set $\alpha_0 = 1, \alpha_1 = 2, \gamma_0 = 1.5$ and $\gamma_1 = -2$, in order to guarantee the true AUSC value equal to 0.875.
-The number of studies $K$ varies in $\{10, 20, 50\}$ in order to consider meta-analysis of small number, moderate number or large number of studies.
-The number of thresholds per study varies from 3 to 20.
-We compare a full thresholds case for all the studies included in the meta-analysis and a missing thresholds case.
-The missing completely at random mechanism for the thresholds is considered, with the number of thresholds sampled in each study so to guarantee that the maximum varies from 3 to 20.
-Increasing heterogeneity is considered with equal between-study variances $\tau_0^2$ and $\tau_1^2$ assuming values in $\{0.1, 0.5, 1\}$.
-For each value of the between-study variances, the between-study correlation $\rho$ takes values in $\{0.3, 0.6, 0.9\}$.
-Five thousand datasets are generated for each combination of between-study variances and correlation. \\ For each scenario, data are analysed using four methods, namely, pseudo-likelihood approach with ML estimation (Pseudo-ML) and with REML estimation (Pseudo-REML), the Riley et al. \cite{riley2014meta} approach with ML estimation (Riley-ML) and with REML estimation (Riley-REML).
-Methods are compared in terms of Monte Carlo means (MCM), Monte Carlo standard deviations (MCSD), average of standard errors (ASE) of the estimators of the parameters in $\boldsymbol{\theta}$ and of AUC and empirical coverages probabilities for Wald-type confidence intervals at nominal level 0.95 for parameters $\alpha_0, \alpha_1, \gamma_0, \gamma_1$ and for AUSC.
+For each scenario, meta-analysis is performed using the pseudo-likelihood approach with ML estimation (Pseudo-ML) and with REML estimation (Pseudo-REML), the Riley et al. \cite{riley2014meta} approach with ML estimation (Riley-ML) and with REML estimation (Riley-REML).
+Methods are compared in terms of Monte Carlo means (MCM), Monte Carlo standard deviations (MCSD), average of standard errors (ASE) of the estimators of the parameters in $\boldsymbol{\theta}$ and of AUC and empirical coverages for Wald-type confidence intervals at nominal level 0.95 for parameters $\alpha_0, \alpha_1, \gamma_0, \gamma_1$ and for AUSC.
 Standard errors of the estimators are obtained using sandwich-type estimator.
-The alternative bias-corrected sandwich estimator in Kauermann and Carroll \cite{kauermann2001note} provide similar conclusions and the corresponding results are not reported.
+The alternative bias-corrected sandwich estimator in Kauermann and Carroll \cite{kauermann2001note} suggested in case of small sample size provides similar conclusions and the corresponding results are not reported.

-Simulation results for scenario with $\tau^2_{1} = \tau^2_{0} = 0.1, \rho = 0.6$ are reported in Tables 1--2 and in Figures 1--2, while results for $\tau^2_{1} = \tau^2_{0} = 1, \rho = 0.6$ are reported in Tables 3--4 and in Figures 3--4.
-For space reasons, results in Tables are shown for Pseudo-REML and Riley-REML, as results from the ML counterparts are substantially similar.
-The complete simulation results for other combinations of the parameters are available in the Supplementary Material.
+Simulation results when $\tau^2_{1} = \tau^2_{0} = 0.1$ and $\rho = 0.6$ are reported in Tables \ref{tab:1}--\ref{tab:2} and in Figures \ref{fig:1}--\ref{fig:2}.
+For space reasons, results in Tables are shown for Pseudo-REML and Riley-REML, as results from the ML counterparts are similar.
+The simulation results for other combinations of the parameters are available in the Supplementary Material.